Zazie: Other activities

 In 2007, Zazie wrote and co-composed seven of the fifteen tracks of Christophe Willem's first album, Inventaire, while also providing backing vocals in the tracks she wrote.

 In 2009, she participated in Rendez-vous en terre inconnue.

 Zazie started coaching on the French version of The Voice in 2015 and one of her team, Lilian Renaud, won that 4th season.
-She again coached in 2016, 2017 and 2021 for All Stars format.
+She again coached in 2016, 2017, 2018, 2023 and 2024.
+She also participated in 2021 for All Stars format.

-Philanthropy

 Zazie has been a member of the Les Enfoirés charity ensemble since 1997.